-- (1) An air operator certificate (AOC) holder shall carry on each passenger-carrying aircraft, in convenient locations for the use of each passenger, printed briefing cards supplementing the oral briefing and containing- - (a) diagrams and methods of operating the emergency exits; - (b) other instructions necessary for use of the emergency equipment; and
+(1) An air operator certificate holder shall carry on each passengercarrying aircraft, in convenient locations for the use of each passenger, printed briefing cards supplementing the oral briefing and containing-

-- (c) information regarding the restrictions and requirements associated with sitting in an exit seat row. - (2) An AOC holder shall ensure that each card contains information that is pertinent only to the type and variant of aircraft used for that flight. - (3) An AOC holder shall, at each exit seat, provide passenger information cards that include the following information in English and Kiswahili languages- - (a) functions required of a passenger in the event of an emergency in which a crew member is not available to assist- - (i) locate the emergency exit; - (ii) recognise the emergency exit opening mechanism; - (iii) comprehend the instructions for operating the emergency exit; - (iv) operate the emergency exit; - (v) assess whether opening the emergency exit will increase the hazards to which passengers may be exposed; - (vi) follow oral directions and hand signals given by a crew member: - (vii) stow or secure the emergency exit door so that it will not impede use of the exit; - (viii)assess the condition of an escape slide, activate the slide, and stabilise the slide after deployment to assist others in getting off the slide; - (ix) pass expeditiously through the emergency exit; and - (x) assess, select, and follow a safe path away from the emergency exit;
+- (a) diagrams and methods of operating the emergency exits; - (b) other instructions necessary for use of the emergency equipment; and - (c) information regarding the restrictions and requirements associated with sitting in an exit seat row.

+(2) An air operator certificate holder shall ensure that each card contains information that is pertinent only to the type and variant of aircraft used for that flight.

+(3) An air operator certificate holder shall, at each exit seat, provide passenger information cards that include the following information in English and Kiswahili languages-

+- (a) functions required of a passenger in the event of an emergency in which a crew member is not available to assist- - (i) locate the emergency exit; - (ii) recognise the emergency exit opening mechanism; - (iii) comprehend the instructions for operating the emergency exit; - (iv) operate the emergency exit; - (v) assess whether opening the emergency exit will increase the hazards to which passengers may be exposed; - (vi) follow oral directions and hand signals given by a crew member; - (vii) stow or secure the emergency exit door so that it will not impede use of the exit; - (viii) assess the condition of an escape slide, activate the slide, and stabilise the slide after deployment to assist others in getting off the slide; - (xi) pass expeditiously through the emergency exit; and - (x) assess, select, and follow a safe path away from the emergency exit; - (b) a requirement that a passenger identify themselves to allow reseating if that passenger- - (i) cannot perform the emergency functions stated in the information card;

-- (b) a requirement that a passenger identify themselves to allow reseating if that passenger- - (i) cannot perform the emergency functions stated in the information card; - (ii) has a condition that will prevent that; - (iii) passenger from performing the functions; - (iv) may suffer bodily harm as the result of performing one or more of those functions; - (v) does not wish to perform those functions; or - (vi) lacks the ability to read, speak, or understand the language or the graphic form in which instructions are provided by the AOC holder; - (vii) a statement that whenever a crew member identifies a passenger who does not meet the requirements specified in paragraph (b) above, the crew member shall reseat the passenger.
+- (ii) has a condition that will prevent that passenger from performing the functions; - (iii) may suffer bodily harm as the result of performing one or more of those functions; - (iv) does not wish to perform those functions; or - (v) lacks the ability to read, speak, or understand the language or the graphic form in which instructions are provided by the air operator certificate holder.

+(3) Where a cabin crew member identifies a passenger who does not meet the requirements specified in sub-regulation (3), the crew member shall reseat the passenger.